Analyse de données métagénomiques 16S

 • Computing resources, tools, databanks…

-• Dissemination of expertise in bioinformatics
+• Dissemination of expertise in bioinformatics, biostatistics

 • Design and development of applications